Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment

-The rest of the paper comprises as follows.
-In Section \ref{sec:background}, we provide background information and literature review results.
+The paper is organized as follows.
+Section \ref{sec:background} provides background information.
 Section \ref{sec:methodology} describes the overall design and development approach of the RAI Question Bank.
-We then introduce the overview and details of the RAI Question Bank in the next section (Section \ref{sec:questionbank}).
-Section \ref{sec:case study} includes two case studies such as AI risk assessment for AI projects and ESG-AI investor framework.
-Section \ref{sec:discussion} discusses the practical implications of this study, including the potential use of the RAI Question Bank for compliance checking and risk assessment of AI agents.
+We then present the Responsible AI Question Bank, offering valuable insights and serving as a fundamental resource for AI risk assessment (Section \ref{sec:questionbank}).
+Section \ref{sec:case study} includes two case studies to illustrate its practical application for real-world use.
+Section \ref{sec:discussion} covers the practical implications of this study, including how the question bank can be applied across various purposes and contexts, such as compliance checks and risk assessments of AI agents like Auto-GPT \cite{autogpt}.
 We conclude this study in Section \ref{sec:conclusion}.